-The UC Hastings Center for Negotiation and Dispute Resolution is training 227 members of the California Labor Commissioner’s Office on techniques to help the agency resolve disputes between California wage-earners and their employers more quickly and efficiently.
+The UC Law SF Center for Negotiation and Dispute Resolution is training 227 members of the California Labor Commissioner’s Office on techniques to help the agency resolve disputes between California wage-earners and their employers more quickly and efficiently.

 In one of the largest projects of its kind CNDR has taken on in recent years, CNDR Director Sheila Purcell and Deputy Director Mattie Robertson (’10) worked with the agency to tailor the training to meet the Labor Commissioner’s Office needs.
 About 20 coaches and five trainers are delivering the series of courses via Zoom to staff that include attorneys and investigators with the Labor Commissioner’s Office, which is part of the California Department of Industrial Relations within the Labor and Workforce Development Agency.

 This project is part of the Labor Commissioner’s Office’s initiative to become trauma-informed.
 Labor Commissioner Lilia García-Brower recognizes most Californians have experienced some type of trauma that affects their experiences at work and how they perceive government, be it negative interactions with enforcement authorities, immigration vulnerabilities, or poverty.

 “We must recognize trauma and change how we execute our work in order to attempt to heal the broken trust too many people feel for government.
 If the public does not believe we adjudicate or investigate cases fairly, they will not come to us or collaborate in investigations,” said García-Brower.
 “This project with CNDR demonstrates our commitment to build our team’s capacity to serve a traumatized public as competently as we do a non-traumatized public.”